-When the Council set its budget for 2017/18 the total expenditure for the year was estimated to be £28,720,203.
+When the Council set its budget for 2018/19 the total expenditure for the year was estimated to be $\pounds$ 27,301,873.
 The Council has been working on a medium term approach to reducing costs and increasing income.
-This approach has resulted in savings being achieved ahead of time during the financial year and resulting in an under spend of £674,781 for the year.
-There are however a number of areas where projects have been delayed for various reasons and after taking these into consideration the actual net spend for the year resulted in an under spend of £646,493 This balance will be added to the General Reserve and is available to support once off expenditure.
+This approach has resulted in savings being achieved ahead of time during previous financial years.
+There are, however, a number of areas where projects have been delayed for various reasons and after taking these into consideration the actual net spend for the year resulted in an under spend of £698,959 This balance will be added to the General Reserve and is available to support one off expenditure.